shivajiva101/sban/README.md

 Thanks to:

 Shara for suggesting improvements and editing documentation.
-rubenwardy for suggesting improvements to the inteface layout.
+rubenwardy for suggesting improvements to the interface layout.
 sofar for requesting a gui and suggesting the hotlist concept.